mikelangelo-project/scotty-experiment-msr/README.md

 My experiment
 =============

-An experiment is the skelleton
+An experiment is a skelleton for scotty to deploy resources and run workloads for one experiment.
+It contains the experiment.yaml and customer directorys and files for the experiment workloads and resources.
+Workloads and resources can access this files.

 Directory structure
 -------------------